Saturday, August 31, 2013

 paas sahe nazar lagaye..lagaye

-In the second half, he becomes Vanraj from Hum Dil De Chuke Sanam.
+He becomes Vanraj from Hum Dil De Chuke Sanam in the second half.
 He takes Zoya to Punjab to get her reunited with her lover.
 Due to some circumstances, he becomes responsible for Jasjeet’s death.
 Zoya blames him for that.
 And then comes atonement and redemption, which I feel was what the film was trying to convey.
-The first time he sees Jasjeet’s body he started vomiting as if he has become sick.
+The first time he sees Jasjeet’s body, he starts vomiting as if he has become sick.
 His soul has become impure, and he needs to spit that guilt out.
-Earlier in the film, Zoya lying in the hospital, had spit on him.
-Kundan cannot take out Zoya’s spit, a reference for the blame that she has given him.
-He is unable to face Jasjeet’s mother, who thinks he is a hero because he tried to save Jasjeet’s life.
-He is mentally tormented that he takes refuge in spirituality, as beautifully portrayed in Tohe Piya Milenge.
-He cleans the floors, and he cleans the utensils as if that would cleanse his soul of his deed.
+Earlier in the film, Zoya, lying in the hospital, had spit on him.
+Kundan cannot take out Zoya’s spit, which is a reference for the blame she gave him.
+He cannot face Jasjeet’s mother, who thinks he is a hero because he tried to save Jasjeet’s life.
+He is so mentally tormented that he takes refuge in spirituality, as beautifully portrayed in Tohe Piya Milenge.
+He cleans the floors and the utensils as if that would cleanse his soul of his deed.
 He visits a gurudwara, a mandir, and a dargah in his quest for inner peace.

 Jis ko dhoondhe baahar baahar